mszost/lab3-ms/README.md

 ## Instructions:
-Run index.html in a compatible browser when all of the required files are present in the same directory OR go to [url] in a compatible browser
+Run index.html in a compatible browser when all of the required files are present in the same directory OR go to https://lab3-ms.azurewebsites.net/ in a compatible browser

-## Required files:

-index.css

-index.html

-gi-1.html

-gi-2.html

-gi-3.html